SalomePlatform/yacs/doc/calciumapi.rst

 The functions cp_fini and cp_fint are used to request that all values of the specified variable defined for iteration number or time before a given one be erased.

+The functions cp_effi and cp_efft are used to request that all values of the specified variable defined for iteration number or time after a given one be erased.

 **C:**

 .. cfunction:: int info = cp_fini(long *compo, char *nm_var, int i)